-In July of 1947, a strange craft crashed 65 miles northwest of Roswell, Mexico.
+In July of 1947, a strange craft crashed 65 miles northwest of Roswell, New Mexico.
 Witnesses say it was a craft of extraterrestrial origin.
-This single event has come to be known as the most famous ufo incident in the world.
+This single event has come to be known as the most famous UFO incident in the world.

 July 2nd, 1947 - Wednesday